 Uniform Guidance, found at 2 C.F.R.
 200, has three major components: administrative requirements (Subparts B through D), cost principles (Subpart E), and audit requirements (Subpart F).
 These requirements, which are issued by the Office of Management and Budget (OMB), apply to most categories of federal grant and loan funds.
 The information on this page provides guidance on compliance with the federal Uniform Guidance procurement requirements, found in Subpart D and specifically 2 C.F.R.
 317 through 327.

 When spending federal grant and loan funds, local governments should confirm with their federal grantor agency whether the Uniform Guidance requirements apply and what, if any, additional requirements the federal grantor agency has imposed.
-Local governments also should consult with their attorneys and autidors to ensure full compliance with the Uniform Guidance requirements.
+Local governments also should consult with their attorneys and auditors to ensure full compliance with the Uniform Guidance requirements.

-Procurement Requirements Summaries:
+School of Government Procurement Requirements Summaries:

 Sample Policies and Forms: